 On 3 December 2020, the Ministry of Education released the 2021-22 Education Funding Guide to School Boards.
 In December, staff presented the Education Funding Guide to SEAC, PIAC and Community Advisory Committees.
 The guide was also presented to Trustees at the 16 December 2020 Finance, Budget and Enrolment Committee (FBEC) meeting.
 A public survey tool was posted on the Board website to gather internal and external feedback from 15 December 2020 to 11 January 2021.
-A summary of the feedback received is enclosed in Appendix B.

-A draft of the response to the Ministry's Education Funding Guide is provided in Appendix A for Trustees' review and approval, prior to submission.
+A draft of the response to the Ministry's Education Funding Guide was presented at the January 20, 2021 FBEC meeting.
+Enclosed, in Appendix A, is the final response submitted to the Ministry on January 21, 2021 for information.